Last Updated on

 Great news!
 Chardonnay is one of the three grapes used to make proper French Champagne.
 While the name Champagne is only allowed to be used for wine from this very specific region in France, sparkling wines made in the “Méthode Champenoise” or “Méthode Traditionelle” undergo the same process as the fancy French stuff.
 Purchasing sparkling wine made in one of these methods is a way how to serve Chardonnay without putting yourself in the poor house.
 Look for the term “Blanc de Blancs” for Chardonnay dominant sparkling wine.

 - Anderson Valley, CA

 If you have one of each style of Chardonnay available at your home, you’ll be able to please the pickiest of friends.
+Maybe try to pair it with the monthly catch from a sustainable food delivery by Sitka Salmon Shares.
 By acknowledging the variability of Chardonnay wines, you’ll know how to serve Chardonnay to please whoever crosses your path.
 To really heighten the experience, consider upgrading to premium Grassl Glass.